-Andrew is a research scientist at the MRC Laboratory of Molecular Biology in Cambridge.
+Andrew is a research scientist in Cambridge.
 He is both a chemist and a molecular biologist.
 He focuses his research on the interface between chemistry and biology, trying to gain insight into the mechanisms that underlie life.

 Despite his founding in science, he has a wider apprecation of the sciences alongside the humanities and arts.
 It was because of this appreaciation he founded ThinkOutreach as a platform to promote all fields and to give the public both the space and opportunity for free thought and the discovery of new ideas.

 Will co-produces and hosts the The Science of Fiction live radio show alongside Andrew.
 He is responsible for maintaining the show archives and website.
 Beyond ThinkOutreach Will is an open source software developer by trade, an occasional musician by night, and a cynic by nature.

 Gaetan Lee provided support in the training of acts and the management of Bright Club events.
 Originally a genetic researcher, he got distracted by promoting science to the public, having worked at the Science Museum in London and the Cambridge Science Centre.
 He can be found on twitter as Gaetan Lee

 Sarah produced, edited and recorded the ThinkOutreach's podcasts.
 As a freelance science communicator, she has produced a wide range of material, from videos to written articles, for many organisations including 'The Naked Scientists' and the BBC.
 You can follow her ramblings on twitter @ScienceSponge.